New Zealand Sub-Antarctic Islands

 , Localised(<5%)

-In general, this site consists of soft peat soils which are very vulnerable to erosion once the covering vegetation is damaged.
-To date, this has been managed by restricting the locations tourists can visit and hardening (installing boardwalks in two locations) where higher numbers are permitted.
-Commercially run expeditions have been running to the islands since the 1970s/80s (State Party of New Zealand, 1997) and continue to be conducted to various places in the World Heritage site (Heritage Expeditions, 2017).
+In general, the terrestrial component of the site consists of soft peat soils which are very vulnerable to erosion if the covering vegetation is damaged.
+To date, this has been managed by restricting the locations tourists can visit and hardening (installing boardwalks) at two locations where higher numbers of tourists are permitted.
+Commercially run expeditions have been running to the islands since the 1970s/80s (State Party of New Zealand, 1997) and continue to be conducted to various places in the World Heritage site.
 Previously, concerns were raised about proposed plans to substantially increase both visitor sites and numbers, due to the biosecurity risks and potential damage to fragile ecosystems (IUCN Consultation, 2017).
-French et al. (2018) found levels of tourism are likely to be impacting the population of Yellow-eyes Penguin (Megadyptes antipodes) on Enderby Island in the Auckland Group.
-The Conservation Management Strategy (CMS) 2016-2026 commits to the continued practice of a Department of Conservation official accompanying every voyage where people land on the islands (Department of Conservation, 2011; Department of Conservation, 2016).
-However, the 2020 COVID-19 pandemic has resulted in significantly reduced tourism globally and it will need to be evaluated how tourism levels recover in the future.
+For example, French et al. (2019) found levels of tourism are likely to be impacting the population of yellow-eyed penguin (Megadyptes antipodes) on Enderby Island in the Auckland Island Group.
+The Conservation Management Strategy (CMS) for the site commits to the continued practice of a Department of Conservation official accompanying every voyage where people land on the islands (Department of Conservation, 2011; Department of Conservation, 2016).
+Tourism levels during the period of the COVID-19 pandemic were negligible.
+Since travel restrictions have been lifted as the COVID-19 pandemic eased, tourism demand has increased.
+However, land access continues to be managed in accordance with the limits and conditions of the CMS.
+In accordance with the CMS, the Department of Conservation is currently consulting to develop a visitor monitoring programme, together with a visitor management plan, for the careful assessment of future numbers of visitors and visitor sites.
+No changes to the sites and numbers of visitors will be considered until that work is completed (IUCN consultation, 2024).

 High Threat